-We propose to maintain the review event mechanism to address uncontrollable opex risk.
-Of the current list of review events, we propose to maintain the government policy review event but to remove the off-stream pumping, insurance, and electricity review events.
-We also propose to clarify the government policy review event definition and the criteria for assessing review event applications.
+In relation to opex risk, we recommend maintaining the review event mechanism.
+Of the current list of review events, we recommend maintaining the government policy review event and removing the off-stream pumping, insurance and electricity review events.
+We also recommend clarifying the definition of the government policy review event and the criteria for assessing review event applications.

-We propose to maintain the current approach of undertaking an ex post true-up of renewals and other capex, subject to an assessment of those costs for prudency and efficiency.
+In relation to renewals expenditure and non-renewals capex risk, we recommend maintaining the current approach of undertaking an ex post true-up, subject to an assessment of those costs for prudency and efficiency.